haashirk20/snake-cake/README.md

-# luh-veggies
+# Snake Cake
-CSC207 project by Haashir, Aviraj, Ryan and Andrew
+  A reimagination of the classic "snake game", made by Haashir Khan, Andrew Kim, Aviraj Ghatora and Ryan Oakley